 - Understanding Plagiarism & Citation

 - Using Sources Strategically

 To ensure the success of the workshops, and to accommodate the high volume of requests, we require that participating faculty:

 - Request in-class workshops at least two weeks prior to the desired workshop date(s), whenever possible,

 - Encourage students to participate actively in the workshop, and

 - Be present for the entirety of the workshop.

-For in-person workshops, we respectfully ask that you ensure that the full class wears face masks, in compliance with CUNY’s current policy.
+For in-person workshops, we respectfully ask that you invite the class to wear face masks.

 Request a workshop